 1.1 What these terms cover.
 These are the terms and conditions on which we supply products to you, whether these are goods or services.

-1.3 Are you a business customer or a consumer?
+Different rights for business customers and consumers.
 In some areas you will have different rights under these terms depending on whether you are a business or consumer.
+Where a term applies just to businesses or just to consumers, this is clearly stated.
 You are a consumer if:

-(a) You are an individual.
+(a) you are an individual; and

 2. INFORMATION ABOUT US AND HOW TO CONTACT US